 Mac users can connect to FTP server from Finder without the need for any extra software.
 Finder on Mac has the Connect to Server feature allowing users to connect to FTP severs directly.

 Part 3.
-Transfer files between iPhone and Android via FTP
+Transfer files between iPhone and Android via HTTP or FTP

 Is it possible to connect iPhone and Android via FTP?
 Some Android phones have the built-in FTP connection support.
 Notably the Samsung galaxy phones.